 Connecting via Bluetooth

-Unlike wired connections, wireless connections require that your devices are on in order to set them up.
+Unlike wired connections, pairing wireless connections requires that your devices are turned on.
 Rather than setting your devices to a particular source or output channel, your devices need to pair.

 There are two kinds of wireless connections: Bluetooth and WiFi.
 As long as both of your devices are enabled for either WiFi or Bluetooth, you can connect wirelessly.